England crumble to inspired India

 England's batting disintegrated in the face of an inspired India, who won the fourth Test by 157 runs to take a 2-1 lead in the series.

-Set an unlikely 368 for victory or, more realistically, batting out the fifth day, England were dismissed for 210 on a blameless pitch at the Kia Oval.
+Set an unlikely 368 for victory or, more realistically, looking to bat out the fifth day, England were dismissed for 210 on a blameless pitch at the Kia Oval.

 Haseeb Hameed made 63 before becoming the first of four wickets to fall for only six runs.